-I’ve always been curious about articulating the process of creating art.
 Process is literally whatever you do to create the work.
 Over time you discover what works and what doesn’t.
-For me, I am constantly looking for what's effective and exciting.
-If what I’m doing is effective, then I can repeat it and get similar results.
+If what you're doing is effective, then you can repeat it and get similar results.

-However, there are other ways to articulate the process of creating work.
-For example, I might shoot photos of flowers to create a theme for a series of ceramic pots.
+My way of work also includes many other techniques.
+I might shoot photos of flowers to create a theme for a series of ceramic pots.
 Or if I’m writing a film that takes place in the distant future, I might paint landscapes to see how my imagination could envision that future.
-I might make a collage or photos to inform a character I'm going to play.
-This process is about using other mediums of art in order to find a way into the piece you are creating.
-This is a form of articulation, you're just using a different language.
+I might make a collage of photos to inform a character I'm going to play.
+Using other mediums in order to find a way into the piece I'm creating is only another form of articulation, I'm just using a different language.

-Of course, what worked before may not work again so the key to an effective process is to allow it to evolve and change over time.
+And, of course, it'a always evolving.
+What worked before may not work again so the key to an effective process is to allow it to evolve and change over time.
 You have to be flexible.
-You might work with people who don’t work the same way you do.
-Instead of complaining about it, see it as an opportunity for growth.
-Rather than trying to get them to change it’s so much more rewarding to change yourself.
-It's like having the ability to speak several different languages.
+For example, you might work with people who don’t work the same way you do.
+That might be frustrating, but rather than quit, see it as an opportunity for growth.
+This is a chance to evolve your process.
+You can learn from experiencing a way of work that is unfamiliar to you.
+It's like learning to speak a new language and the more you practice, the more languages you speak.
 That is the power of evolving your process.

 No matter what technique I newly learn or old method that evolves, I always return to my journal to write about the experience.
 It's a way to force myself to articulate the next step along the evolutionary path of my creative process.

 Recently I was listening to the audio book Calypso by David Sedaris, I learned that he too has kept a journal his whole life.
 I've always liked his work, and now felt a very real kindred spirit on the other end of the audio book.